huggingface/transformers/docs/source/en/model_doc/falcon.md

 you can immediately load it from the directory afterwards with e.g. `from_pretrained()`.
 If your model hasn't been uploaded to the Hub, we recommend making a backup before attempting the conversion, just in case!

-If you fine-tuned from Falcon-40B, please also add the argument `--new_decoder_architecture` to ensure your model is correctly converted.
-If you fine-tuned from Falcon-7B or Falcon-RW, you do not need to add this flag.

 ## FalconConfig